rpicard/explore-flask/source/environment.rst

    When making security related decisions, I always like to assume that my repository will become public at some point.
 This means keeping secrets out and never assuming that a security hole won't be found because, "Who's going to guess that they can do that?"
 This kind of assumption is known as security by obscurity and it's a bad policy to rely on.

 When using Git, you can create a special file called *.gitignore* in your repository.
-In it, list regular expression patterns to match against filenames.
+In it, list wildcard patterns to match against filenames.
 Any filename that matches one of the patterns will be ignored by Git.
 I recommend using the *.gitignore* shown in Listing~ to get you started.